 Make a ball with the seitan dough.
 It hasn’t to be perfect as it won’t change the flavor or texture, just will make your seitan more beautiful.

 Add all the remaining ingredients to a large pot (vegetable stock, tamari or soy sauce, and kombu), stir, and bring to a boil.
 Then add the seitan.

 Simmer partially covered for 1 hour.
 You don’t need to stir while it’s cooking.

-Use seitan to replace meat in any dish or recipe you want like vegan fajitas, vegan kebab or skewers.
+Use seitan to replace meat in any dish or recipe you want like vegan fajitas, vegan kebab, or skewers.
 I like to sautée it with a little bit of extra virgin olive oil until golden brown.
-Add some sat to taste if needed.
+Add some salt to taste if needed.

 I find this recipe is more precise if you use a measuring cup as the weight of the vital wheat gluten may vary from one brand to another, but if you don’t have one, just use a regular cup or mug and add the same volume of vital wheat gluten and water.
 You can also use a scale and add more or less water if needed.